Hibiscus waimeae: Description

 It is a small gray-barked tree, reaching on average a height of 6–10 m and an average trunk diameter of 0.3 m.
 Around 1/8 inches long, the fuzzy brown seeds of the hibiscus waimeae plant are enclosed in protective oblong pods.

-The hibiscus waimeae plant blooms year-round, though it may experience brief periods without bloom, particularly in the cooler seasons.
+Hibiscus waimeae blooms year-round, though it may experience brief periods without bloom, particularly in the cooler seasons.
 The flowers last for a single day, starting out white and fading to pink in the afternoon.
 Though flowers bloom and close over the course of one day, the plant itself can live longer than 5 years.

 H. arnottianus of Oʻahu and Molokaʻi and H. waimeae are the only Hawaiian hibiscuses that have white flowers.
 Producing a sweet-smelling flower, the hibiscus waimeae plant is also one of only two hibiscus species to have a fragrance.

 Distribution and habitat

 H. waimeae inhabits coastal mesic, mixed mesic, and wet forests at elevations of 250–1200 m.

 H. waimeae subsp. waimeae can be found in the western and southwestern parts of the island, where it grows in the Waimea Canyon area and valleys that face the ocean.
 H. waimeae subsp. hannerae is rarer (listed as endangered by the USFWS) and can often be found in the northwestern part of the island where it grows in the Hanakapiʻai, Limahuli, and Kalihi Wai valleys.